alexKwonIsAwesome/note-taking/README.md

 # Note Taking - Vanilla

 Note-taking web app.
-Built without using any front-end framework/library.
+Built it without using any front-end framework/library.